-Again, GDPR prohibits the retention of data which has no business or compliance use.
-98% of all the medical data collected during the audiometry process is of no future use once the test is done as it is no longer relevant or becomes out of date.
+GDPR prohibits the retention of data which has no business or compliance use.
+At least 98% of all the medical data collected during the audiometry process is of no future use once the test is done as it is no longer relevant or quickly becomes out of date, especially information on the questionnaires.
 But, it is highly personal, not only to the individuals concerned but even their relatives, (for example - history of medical issues within the family).
-GDPR specifically says this data should not be retained however I guarantee no service provider is deleting hearing health questionnaires they retain to comply with this.
+GDPR specifically says this data should not be retained however I guarantee no service provider is deleting bits of the hearing health questionnaires they retain to comply with this.

 Unless you have thousands of employees, statistics are useless to you.